 - Non-Singing Voice: Each character has two voice actors; one for speaking and one for singing.

 - The Other Darrin: As of season four, the only remaining cast members from season one are Uniqua's speaking voice, Austin's speaking voice, and Pablo's singing voice.
 The other characters have had at least one replacement.
 Tyrone is the biggest victim of this, as he gets a new actor/singer every season. note

 - Out of Order: No two networks seem able to agree to an episode sequence.
-In the US, Nick Jr. used "Knights are Brave and Strong" as the premiere.
-Sometimes, episodes will be pushed back and worked into a theme.
+In the US, Nick Jr. used "Knights Are Brave and Strong" as the premiere.
+Sometimes, episodes would be pushed back and worked into a theme.
 For instance, "Match on Mt.
 Olympus" was held back in America, and aired during the 2008 Olympics.
 This does not mess up any of the aforementioned Call Backs, though.

 - Real-Life Relative: Boinga, the baby alien from "Mission to Mars", is voiced by the niece of Alicia Keys.
 Boinga's mother was voiced by Keys herself.

 - Saved from Development Hell: Its earliest form dates back to the late 1990s, with a live action pilot being filmed all the way back in 1998.